A Catholic Reflection on the Meaning of SufferingAug 9th, 2009 | By Bryan Cross | Category: Blog Posts

 By rejoicing that we have been counted worthy to suffer for Christ: “Now I rejoice in my sufferings for your sake.”60

 By looking to Christ’s example, who suffered for us to demonstrate to us both the magnitude of our sin and the greater magnitude of His infinite love for us.
-He received the cup of suffering from His Father, in humble obedience, and in doing so perfectly demonstrating His love for the Father:
+He received the cup of suffering from His Father, in humble obedience, and in doing so perfectly demonstrated His love for the Father:

 And He also says, “Shall I not drink the cup which the Father has given me?”61